Maruti Suzuki to shut Haryana factories to divert oxygen for medical use

-New Delhi, April 28 (IANS) Maruti Suzuki India has announced the closure of its factories in Haryana to make oxygen available for medical requirements.
+New Delhi: Maruti Suzuki India has announced the closure of its factories in Haryana to make oxygen available for medical requirements.

 In a statement, the company said that as part of the car manufacturing process, Maruti Suzuki uses a small amount of oxygen in its factories while relatively much larger quantities are used by the manufacturers of components.